Ahmed-Mana3/Django-Expenses-Tracker/README.md

    Visit `http://127.0.0.1:8000/` and register your account!

 ---
-Built with ❤️ using Django and Flowbite.
+Built with ❤️ by Ahmed Medhat Mannaa using Django and Flowbite.